-\mathcal{L}{\Box} , the language of the modal sentential calculus, has intensional operators - expressions whose syntactic profile is to yield sentences when combined with sentences, and whose semantic profile is undefinable via truth-tables.
-Ascription of truth-conditions to \Box (corrupt (Viktor)) relies on the truth or falsity of corrupt (Viktor) relative to possible worlds: the sentence is true relative to a possible world w just in case it is true relative to all possible worlds accessible from w.
-This relative truth-predicate is employed in ascribing truth-conditions to corrupt (Viktor) as well: the sentence is true relative to a possible world w if and only if what the interpretation function assigns to Viktor at w is a member of what it assigns to corrupt at w.
+$\mathcal{L}{\square}$ , the language of the modal sentential calculus, has intensional operators - expressions whose syntactic profile is to yield sentences when combined with sentences, and whose semantic profile is undefinable via truth-tables.
+Ascription of truth-conditions to $\square (corrupt(Viktor))$ relies on the truth or falsity of corrupt(Viktor) relative to possible worlds: the sentence is true relative to a possible world w just in case it is true relative to all possible worlds accessible from w.
+This relative truth-predicate is employed in ascribing truth-conditions to corrupt(Viktor) as well: the sentence is true relative to a possible world w if and only if what the interpretation function assigns to Viktor at w is a member of what it assigns to corrupt at w.

 Once again, there is a terminological move that can make the departure from our usual talk of absolute truth seem less drastic.
 We can distinguish a world among all the possible ones, and call it actual.
 With this extra machinery in hand we can define absolute truth as truth relative to the actual world.
-But again, as far as the semantics of \mathcal{L}{\Box} is concerned, the absolute truth-predicate is a fifth wheel.
+But again, as far as the semantics of $\mathcal{L}{\square}$ is concerned, the absolute truth-predicate is a fifth wheel.
 The explanation of why a sentence has the truth-value it does proceeds as follows: first we give a complete explanation of why the sentence has the truth-value it does relative to an arbitrary possible world, and then we apply this general explanation to the actual world.

-If we have both individual variables and intensional operators - as in the language of quantified modal logic, $\mathcal{L}{\forall\square}$ - we need a truth-predicate that is relativized both to assignment functions and possible worlds.
-The reason the two relativizations cannot be collapsed into one is simple: variables don't shift their semantic values when they occur within the scope of intensional operators.
-Whether \Box (corrupt (x)) is true at an assignment and a world depends on the truth or falsity of corrupt (x) at the same assignment at all the different worlds; whether $\forall x$ (corrupt (x)) is true at an assignment sources of variation in the truth-value of corrupt (x).10
+If we have both individual variables and intensional operators - as in the language of quantified modal logic, $\mathcal{L}{\forall\Box}$ - we need a truth-predicate that is relativized both to assignment functions and possible worlds.
+The reason the two relativizations cannot be collapsed into one is simple: variables do not shift their semantic values when they occur within the scope of intensional operators.
+Whether $\Box$ (corrupt (x)) is true at an assignment and a world depends on the truth or falsity of corrupt (x) at the same assignment at all the different worlds; whether $\forall x (corrupt (x))$ is true at an assignment and a world depends on the truth or falsity of corrupt (x) at the same world at all the different assignments.
+We have independent sources of variation in the truth-value of corrupt (x).

 Natural languages contain expressions that may be considered as variables or intensional operators.
-Third person singular pronouns are fairly uncontroversial examples of the former, modal auxiliaries of the latter.11 'He is corrupt' isn't true simpliciter - it is true only relative to assignments that map the pronoun 'he' to a male person who is corrupt.
-The truth-conditions of 'Viktor must be corrupt' are not fixed by the truth or falsity of 'Viktor is corrupt' - they are
+Third person singular pronouns are fairly uncontroversial examples of the former, modal auxiliaries of the latter.
+He is corrupt' is not true simpliciter - it is true only relative to assignments that map the pronoun 'he' to a male person who is corrupt.
+The truth-conditions of 'Viktor must be corrupt' are not fixed by the truth or falsity of 'Viktor is corrupt' - they are determined by the truth or falsity of 'Viktor is corrupt' relative to possible worlds accessible from actuality.